-The next chart, Table CE0-3, details spending by personnel services and nonpersonnel services.
-Personnel services include pay and other costs associated with employees.
-Nonpersonnel services include the costs of office supplies, rent (if the agency rents space), contracts for services, etc.
+The next chart, Table CE0-3, details spending by personal services and non-personal services.
+Personal services include pay and other costs associated with employees.
+Nonpersonal services include the costs of office supplies, rent (if the agency rents space), contracts for services, etc.